brian1917/workloader/README.md

-  traffic       Find and label unmanaged workloads and label existing workloads based on Explorer traffic and an input CSV. subnet        Assign environment and location labels based on a workload's network. hostname      Label workloads by parsing hostnames from provided regex functions. compatability Generate a compatability report for all Idle workloads. mode          Change the state of workloads based on a CSV input. help          Help about any command
+  traffic       Find and label unmanaged workloads and label existing workloads based on Explorer traffic and an input CSV. subnet        Assign environment and location labels based on a workload's network. hostname      Label workloads by parsing hostnames from provided regex functions. compatibility Generate a compatibility report for all Idle workloads. mode          Change the state of workloads based on a CSV input. help          Help about any command